imagej/imagej.github.io/pages/ImageJ_OPS.md

 description: test description
 ---

+{% include component-stats content=':net.imagej:imagej-ops' %}ImageJ Ops
-ImageJ Ops is a framework for reusable image processing operations.
+is a framework for reusable image processing operations.
 Ops extends Java's mantra of "write once, run anywhere" to image processing algorithms.

 The central goal is to enable programmers to code an image processing